Jimant2/ChatApp/README.md

 The app could have the option for registered users to send friend requests to each other.

-The app should be able to allow users to use emojis.
+The app could allow users to use emojis.

 The app could have the option to show recent conversations a user previously had with others.